espadrine/succinct-cybernetics/misc/network.md

 - source port in 2 bytes,
 - destination port in 2 bytes,
 - sequence number in 4 bytes:
-  - in a SYN, this is the client Initial Sequence Number (ISN) randomly picked,
+  - in a SYN, this is the client Initial Sequence Number (ISN), picked usually randomly,
   - otherwise it is (server ISN) + 1 + number of bytes previously sent, ensuring that packets can be reordered to obtain the original segment.
 - acknowledgement number in 4 bytes:
-  - in a SYN-ACK, this is (client ISN) + 1, and the server sequence number is randomly picked,
+  - in a SYN-ACK, this is (client ISN) + 1, and the server sequence number is picked.
   - in an ACK, this is (server ISN) + number of bytes received + 1, which is the expected next sequence number to be received from the server.
 - data offset in 4 bits, the size of the TCP header in 32-bit words (defaults to